tommybobberson/Obsidian-Vault/10 Atomic Notes/10 covariance.md

 - or for larger datasets create bins of one continuous variable and create box plots for each bin (x) against y

 ## limitations:
-- depends on the units and thus makes it hard to interpret if the variables measured are of different units
+- depends on the units and thus makes it hard to interpret as cov varies if the variables measured are of different units
 - only works for straight line r/ss
 - doesn't show how strong the relationship is

 ---
 #### Linked Concepts (Auto-Generated)